Language selection

 Health Canada - Compliance

-5. Manufacturers, importers and sellers of vaping products must also comply with the Tobacco and Vaping Products Act and the Canada Consumer Product Safety Act.
-For more information, refer to Vaping compliance and enforcement, at the link found in the References section of this memorandum.
+4. Manufacturers, importers and sellers of vaping products must also comply with the Tobacco and Vaping Products Act and the Canada Consumer Product Safety Act.
+For more information, refer to Vaping compliance and enforcement, at the link found in the "References" section of this memorandum.

 Scope of the excise duty framework for vaping products

-6. The excise duty framework for vaping products applies on vaping products imported into Canada and intended for the Canadian duty-paid market, whether or not they contain nicotine.
+5. The excise duty framework for vaping products applies on vaping products imported into or manufactured in Canada and intended for the Canadian duty-paid market, whether or not they contain nicotine.

-8. A person who manufactures vaping products in Canada, with the exception of manufacturing for its personal use, must apply for a vaping product licence to the Canada Revenue Agency (CRA).
-This licence, issued by the CRA, also allows for the importation of non-duty-paid (i.e., unstamped or unpackaged) vaping products into Canada intended for the Canadian duty-paid (i.e, stamped) market.
-Such persons must meet specific eligibility criteria to obtain a licence under the Excise Act, 2001.
+7. A person who manufactures vaping products in Canada or who imports packaged vaping products for stamping, with the exception of manufacturing for their personal use, must apply to the Canada Revenue Agency (CRA) for a vaping product licence.
+Such persons must meet specific eligibility criteria to obtain a vaping product licence under the Excise Act, 2001.

-9. A person who only imports packaged vaping products into the Canadian duty-paid market, and does not manufacture vaping products in Canada, must apply to the CRA to be a vaping prescribed person in order to obtain vaping excise stamps for their products.
+8. A person who only imports stamped packaged vaping products into the Canadian duty-paid market, must apply to the CRA to be a vaping prescribed person in order to obtain vaping excise stamps for their products.

-10. Vaping product licensees and vaping prescribed persons are also required to register with the CRA for the vaping stamping regime.
-All vaping products entering the Canadian duty-paid market are required to be packaged with a vaping excise stamp affixed to the product.
+9. Vaping product licensees and vaping prescribed persons are also required to register with the CRA for the vaping stamping regime.
+All vaping products entering the Canadian duty-paid market are required to be packaged and stamped with a vaping excise stamp.

 Licensing requirements

-13. A person must apply to the CRA for a vaping product licence under subsection 158.35(1) of the Excise Act, 2001 if they are manufacturing vaping products in Canada.
-This licence also allows a person who manufactures vaping products in Canada to import non-duty-paid vaping products into Canada intended for the Canadian duty-paid market for further manufacturing.
-Manufacturing includes any step in the production of the vaping product but does not include the stamping of the vaping product.
+11. A person must apply to the CRA for a vaping product licence under paragraph 14(1)(f) of the Excise Act, 2001 if they are manufacturing vaping products in Canada or importing packaged vaping products for stamping.
+This licence also allows a vaping product licensee to import non-duty-paid vaping products into Canada, for further manufacturing, re-work or destruction.

-15. For more information, refer to Excise Duty Notice EDN79, Obtaining and Renewing a Vaping Product Licence, at the link found in the References section of this memorandum.
+13. For more information, refer to Excise Duty Notice EDN79, Obtaining and Renewing a Vaping Product Licence, at the link found in the "References" section of this memorandum.

 Vaping product licence - exceptions